frctl/fractal/docs/api/entity.md

 # API - Entity

+Entity object represent _things_  in your Fractal project.
+Fractal has four different types of entity (components, variants, pages and assets), all of which share a common set of methods and properties.
+Each specific type then additionally exposes a number of type-specific methods.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->